 In addition to a physical examination, the following tests may be used to diagnose AdCC:

-The biopsy can be performed by using a fine needle biopsy or by surgical removal of part or all of the tumor.
+The biopsy can be performed in different ways: using a fine needle biopsy or by surgically removing part or all of the tumor.
 A fine needle biopsy is also called fine needle aspiration or FNA.
-This procedure uses a thin needle to remove fluid and cells.
+This procedure uses a thin needle to remove fluid and cells from the suspicious area.
 An AdCC tumor is characterized by a distinctive pattern in which bundles of epithelial cells surround and/or infiltrate ducts or glandular structures within the organ.
 Frequently, diagnosis of AdCC is made after the surgical removal of a tumor first thought to be benign.

 Imaging tests.
-Imaging techniques, primarily magnetic resonance imaging (MRI) or computed tomography (CT) scan, are useful to help doctors see the extent of the tumor before any surgery.
+Imaging techniques, primarily magnetic resonance imaging (MRI) or computed tomography (CT) scan, are useful to help doctors see the size and location of the tumor before surgery.
 A positron emission tomography (PET) scan may also be used to determine if the tumor has spread to other parts of the body.
 Each scan is described in more detail below.

-- An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
+- Magnetic resonance imaging (MRI).
+An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 MRI can be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
-This dye can be injected into a patient’s vein to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.
 An MRI is very useful for identifying perineural spread of AdCC.
-Perineural spread is growth of the tumor along nerve branches) of AdCC.
+Perineural spread is growth of the tumor along nerve branches.

 - Positron emission tomography (PET) or PET-CT scan.
 A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
 However, you may hear your doctor refer to this procedure just as a PET scan.
-A small amount of a radioactive substance is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
 However, the amount of radiation in the substance is too low to be harmful.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.